corridor/sqlalchemy-history/CONTRIBUTING.md

 uv run prek run --all-files
 ```

-- Add commit for your changes with message title and message description brifly explaining the approach
+- Commit your changes with a title and description briefly explaining the approach.
   - Keep commit message title 72 characters
   - The “type” has to be any one of:
     - feat: A new feature addition